sumittiwari-7/Telecom-Churn-Analysis/README.md

 2. **How much revenue is at risk?** — Total revenue lost broken down by state, contract, internet type
 3. **Who is about to churn next?** — An early warning system that flags current active customers before they leave

-> 💡 This is not a tutorial copy.
-The unique angle of combining **Revenue at Risk + Early Warning Intelligence** makes this project stand out from standard churn dashboards.
+> 💡 The unique angle of combining **Revenue at Risk + Early Warning Intelligence** makes this project stand out from standard churn dashboards.

 ---